khali-blinks/The-Modern-JavaScript-Course-/README.md

-# JS-Controlling Program Logic and Flow
+# The Modern JavaScript Course
 This repository is dedicated to exploring and mastering decision-making in JavaScript.
 It contains examples and exercises demonstrating the use of various programming constructs for controlling the flow of programs.

 ## Topics Covered